-A close examination of the observational data from the cup and vane anemometer deployed on one of the wind turbine nacelles reveals that large temporal changes of the wind speed and direction occurred in the time period in which both tower vibrations and wind turbine blade damage occurred (Figure 12(a)).
-In this time period, the turbulence intensity, σ , also reached approximately 50% of the average wind speed (Figure 12(a)).
-The simulation results from the LES model (RIAM-COMPACT[®]) from the same time period (Figure 12(b)) show that the simulated value of the turbulence intensity is smaller than the observed value (Figure 12(a)).
+A close examination of the observational data from the cup and vane anemometer deployed on one of the wind turbine nacelle (#17) reveals that large temporal changes of the wind speed and direction occurred in the time period in which both tower vibrations and wind turbine blade damage occurred (Figure 13(a)).
+In this time period, the turbulence intensity also reached approximately 50% of the average wind speed (Figure 13(a)).
+The simulation results from the LES model (RIAM-COMPACT) from the same time period (Figure 13(b)) show that the simulated value of the turbulence intensity is smaller than the observed value (Figure 13(a)).
 This result is attributable to the high-frequency wind velocity fluctuations which could not be simulated by the model.
 Nonetheless, the simulated values of the turbulence intensity exceeded 30%, and it is evident that the behavior of the temporal change of the simulated wind speed and direction is similar to that of the observed wind speed and direction.

-Figure 11.
-An example of the LES (RIAM-COMPACT[®]) simulation results.
+Figure 12.
+An example of the LES (RIAM-COMPACT) simulation results.
 North-easterly wind conditions.
-Contour plot for the streamwise (x) wind velocity component at the wind turbine hub-height (approximately 85 m above the ground surface).
+Shading map for the streamwise (x) wind velocity component along vertical cross-sections which include the Wind Turbine #20.

-Figure 12.
-An example 10-minute time-series of wind speed and direction at the wind turbine hub-height (approx. 85 m above the ground surface).
+Figure 13.
+An example 10-minute time-series of wind speed and direction at the wind turbine hub-height (approx. 85 m above the ground surface), Wind Turbine #17. (a) Observed values, average wind speed: 8.4 m/s, turbulence intensity: 54%; (b) LES simulation values, average wind speed: 12.6 m/s, turbulence intensity: 35%.

-Generally, when the average wind speed at a wind power generation site is small, the pitch angles of the blades are controlled so that large amounts of wind power can be generated in order to increase power generation efficiency (refer to Figures 13 and 14).
+Generally, when the average wind speed at a wind power generation site is small, the pitch angles of the blades are controlled so that large amounts of wind power can be generated in order to increase power generation efficiency.
 When the rate of airflow change is higher than that of the pitch angle control, a wind load large enough to cause blade damage can be exerted on the blades.
 Airflow change of this nature is one of the major causes of blade damage.
-The temporal change in the airflow shown in Figure 12 is an example of the sudden changes in airflow under discussion.
+The temporal change in the airflow shown in Figure 13 is an example of the sudden changes in airflow under discussion.
 In such wind conditions, the values of both the turbulence intensity and the gust factor of the airflow are significantly large.